open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 Squadrons is best played on either a 3ft x 3ft or similar sized area.

+## Rounds

+Each game of Squadrons lasts for 4 rounds, at the end of the 4th round the players should roll a d6, on a roll of 3 or more there is also a 5th round.

 ## Ships

 Each model in Squadrons represents a single ship of fighter or bomber scale referred to throughout as Ships.